jayryanj/template/projects/project-6.md

 <img class="ui image" src="../images/uhDCIM_landing.png">

-This project is still heavily under development.
-This page is a placeholder and will be updated as development progresses.
+DCIM@Hawaii is a web app designed to assist the management and organization of data center devices such as routers, servers, switches, and other devices used in IT infrastructure.

-The project was developed using React and Semantic-UI frameworks for front-end and Express.js for back-end.
-User data is stored using MongoDB.
+The project was developed using React and Semantic-UI for front-end and Express.js for back-end.
+User and device data is stored using MongoDB.

+Note: Due to DCIM@Hawaii primarily being a proprietary tool for the data center department at the University of Hawaii, development has ceased since my transfer to a different department.